Nauru 19

-The Nauru 19 was a group of defendants in cases related to an anti-government protest in Yaren, Nauru in 2015.
+The Nauru 19 were a group of defendants in cases related to an anti-government protest in Yaren, Nauru in 2015.
 They faced a long, delayed trial, with alleged government interference.
-Initially, the case was thrown out on 13 September 2018.
-However, the government appealed, overturning the permanent stay.
+Initially, the case was thrown out on 13 September 2018, however, the government appealed, overturning the permanent stay.
 In the subsequent retrial, the fifteen remaining members of the group were sentenced to up to a maximum of 11 months in prison in December 2019.
 All of the protestors were released by April 2020.

 Background

 On 16 June 2015, there was an anti-government protest outside of the parliament building in Yaren, attended by hundreds.
 The protest was in response to the suspension of five opposition MPs since 2014 by the Baron Waqa government.
 The suspended MPs included Mathew Batsiua, former President Sprent Dabwido, Squire Jeremiah, and Roland Kun.
 These MPs were accused by the government of attempting to destabilize Nauru through the foreign press.
 The protest eventually spilled into the airfield and resulted in minor damage to the parliament building.
 A number of police officers were also injured.
 Extra police were put on duty following the protests.

 Nineteen protestors were charged with offenses such as serious assault, rioting, and disturbing the legislature.
 The nineteen people charged were Meshack Akubor, Mathew Batsiua, Pisoni Bop, Job Cecil, Sprent Dabwido, Grace Detageouwa, Estakai Foilape, Mereiya Helstead, Dabub Jeremiah, Daniel Jeremiah, John Jeremiah, Rutherford Jeremiah, Squire Jeremiah, Joram Joram, Bureka Kakioua, Jacki Kanath, Josh Kepae, Renack Mau, and Piroy Mau.
 MP Kun denied involvement in the protest and fled to New Zealand in July 2016.